Creuna-Oslo/create-react-app/README.md

 ---

 ### ☁️ Include API-helper?
 If you select this, `source/js/api-helper.js` will be included.
-This is a handy abstraction of `fetch` that supports automating analytics (optional), showing status messages (optional) and working with mock API responses.
+This is a handy abstraction of `fetch` that supports automating analytics (optional), showing status messages (optional) and using json files to mock API requests.

 #### Usage:
 ```js